 The best way to prepare for a spinal operation is to research and ask questions.
 There are different types of spine surgeries available for different conditions, and variations of those procedures from traditional open neck or back surgery to minimally invasive spine surgery.
 To make a confident decision about your spinal operation, you should have an understanding of the treatment options available to you.

 Every surgery comes with potential risks and benefits, and it’s important to be aware of them before choosing the type of spinal operation for your needs.
-For example, traditional open neck and back surgery holds many disadvantages, like a significantly higher risk of complication and longer recovery time^ than minimally invasive spine surgery.
+For example, traditional open neck and back surgery holds many disadvantages, like a significantly higher risk of complication and longer recovery time^ compared to minimally invasive spine surgery.

 Types of spinal operations available